Aveline-art/penrose-sweets/README.md

 - `RecipeParsers/`: This directory contains various files for parsing recipes from specific domains.
 It also contains a general parser if the parser for the specific domain does not exist.
 - `finalproject.py`: The entry point for the program.
 This contains the logic for parsing the commands entered in the commandline and running the correct sequence of events based on the commands.
 - `penrose.py`: Contains classes for creating objects used by the entry point file.
-These classes turns abstract concepts, such as recipe, into much more manageable Python objects.
+These classes turns abstract concepts, such as recipes, into much more manageable Python objects.
 - `requirements.txt`: A Python convention file that stores all the dependencies needed for the program to run.
 To install the dependencies through pip, run `pip install -r requirements.txt`.

 ### Planned Improvements (no specific order):